Padmajasharma/Car-Library-Management/readme.md

     npm run dev
     ```

-   This will start the frontend on `http://localhost:5173`.
+   The frontend should now be available at `http://localhost:5173`.

-### Step 3: Backend Setup
+### Step 3: Set Up the Backend

 1. Navigate to the backend directory:

     ```bash
     cd ..
     cd backend
     ```

-2. Create a `.env` file inside the `backend` folder and add the following environment variables:
+2. Create a `.env` file in the `backend` folder and add the following environment variables:

     ```bash
     MONGO_URI=mongodb://localhost:27017/carmanagement